kdebisschop/GildedRose/README.md

  * _Room_ represents the rooms in the inn, and provides methods for listing rooms in in the inn and finding information about a specific room given its room number (id).
-   In particular, _Room_ is used to determine the number of occupants a room can have and its luggae storage capacity.
+   In particular, _Room_ is used to determine the number of occupants a room can have and its luggage storage capacity.
  * _Occupant_ defines a customer, assigning a sequential ID and recording their name and contact information.
  * _Booking_ maintains room reservations, which are essentially relationships between